bradbann/NextBus-microservice/README.md

 This is free software: you are free to change and redistribute it.
 There is NO WARRANTY, to the extent permitted by law.
 ```

+If you don't, then you'll have to run the `docker-compose` commands manually.

 ## How to run
 In order to put the system up and running, you just need to do the following: